Year-End Tax Planning

 The deduction for what you pay in state and local income, sales and property taxes is also getting squeezed.
 This is commonly referred to as SALT deductions (State And Local Tax).
 People commonly say SALT deductions and property taxes.
 Property taxes are inclusive of state and local tax… it is like saying drugs and alcohol.
 Alcohol is a drug.
 SALT deductions include all taxes imposed by your state or local jurisdiction.
 This was defined as such by the Revenue Act of 1913 and later clarified in 1964.
 Riveting.
 But somehow we’ve managed to say SALT deductions and property taxes as separate items.
 At least it is not as bad as saying ATM Machine or ABS Brakes.
 Who says that?
 We digress…

-There is a work-around for business owners of S Corporations and Partnerships.
+There is a work-around for business owners of S Corporations and Partnerships, or what we call pass-through entities or PTEs.
 About 37 states are allowing business owners to make a tax payment to the state based on net business income.
-This does two things- first, it reduces the amount of business income subjected to federal income tax (your ultimate tax deduction).
-Second, the state provides a credit for this amount and reduces your state income tax calculation on your Form 1040.
+This does two things- first, it reduces the amount of business income subject to federal income tax (your ultimate tax deduction).
+Second, the state provides a credit for this amount and reduces your state income tax calculation on your Form 1040 (some states don’t provide a direct tax credit, but rather decrease your taxable income by the amount of business profits… Georgia does this, for example, and you arrive at the same spot as a tax credit).

 Wow.
 That was a lot of gibberish, huh?
-Talk to your favorite tax pro at WCG, and make sure you understand this amazing workaround for tax deductions being truncated by SALT limits.
+Talk to your favorite tax pro at WCG CPAs & Advisors, and make sure you understand this amazing workaround for tax deductions being truncated by SALT limits.
 The cocktail party fodder term is “PTET election” or “SALT workaround,” where PTET stands for pass-through entity tax.
 There are some devils in the details, and not all states work the same.
-We are as surprised as you are.
+Yes, we are as surprised as you are.

 The basics are this: Using Colorado as an example, you pay 4.55% of your estimated 2022 net business income to Colorado, and Colorado effectively reduces your tax due by this amount (and this amount reduces your federal income tax).
 Quick math: 4.55% x $200,000 in business income equals $9,100, and at 24% marginal tax rate puts $2,184 into your pocket if you are SALT limited.

-All this nonsense likely sunsets in 2025, so 2026 tax returns due in 2027 will not have this problem.
+All this nonsense likely sunsets in 2025 unless Congress can extend, so 2026 tax returns due in 2027 might not have this problem.
 It’s just around the corner everyone!
 The button below will take you to our Pass-Through Entity Tax (PTET) Deduction article that we posted in early summer of 2022.

-The problem for 2023 is that a lot of people forgot about the class favorite which is Section 179 depreciation since we had 100% bonus depreciation.
-Since bonus is only 80%, Section 179 is looking sexy again.
+The problem for 2024 is that a lot of people forgot about the class favorite which is Section 179 depreciation (since we had 100% bonus depreciation for so many years).
+Since bonus is only 60%, Section 179 is looking sexy again.

 The problem remains with luxury passenger vehicles weighing under 6,000 pounds.
-Those limits are $20,200 for the first year using bonus depreciation, or $12,200 if you elect out.
+Those limits are $20,400 for the first year using bonus depreciation, or $12,400 if you elect out.
+Some luxury passenger vehicles weigh over 6,000 pounds and therefore are considered heavy vehicles.
+For example, the new 2025 Porsche Cayenne has a gross vehicle weight rating of 6,239 to 6,470 pounds, and is totally sexy.

 Next Year

 We cannot stress this enough!
-Another consideration is your income in 2023 versus 2024.
-If you are going to have a better year in 2024, then delay your tax deduction until January 1.
-Why pile on tax deductions in a low income year?
+Another consideration is your income in 2024 versus 2025.
+If you are going to have a better year in 2025, then delay your tax deduction until January 1.
+Why pile on tax deductions in a low-income year?
 Silly.
-Conversely, if 2023 is unusually high, then Yes, pile on those tax deductions.
+Conversely, if 2024 is unusually high, then Yes, pile on those tax deductions.
 Either way, have a plan!
 Don’t be shortsighted.
 Don’t save taxes just because you can- make sure it is the right move over your lifetime and not just today.

 Refund Kept by the IRS